Kuifje02/vrpy/docs/solving_options.rst

 Linear programming or dynamic programming
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`vrpy`'s ``solve`` method relies on a column generation procedure.
+`VRPy`'s ``solve`` method relies on a column generation procedure.
 At every iteration, a master problem and a sub problem are solved.
 The sub problem consists in finding variables which are likely to improve the master problem's objective function.
+See section :ref:`colgen` for more details.

-The sub problem - or
-pricing problem - can be solved either with linear programming, or with dynamic programming.
+The sub problem - or pricing problem - can be solved either with linear programming, or with dynamic programming.
+Switching to linear

-Switching to linear programming can be done by deactivating the ``cspy`` argument when calling the ``solve`` method.
+programming can be done by deactivating the ``cspy`` argument when calling the ``solve`` method.
-In this case the CBC_ solver of COIN-OR is used.
+In this case the CBC_ solver of COIN-OR is used by default.

 .. code-block:: python